On the $k$-torsion of the module of differentials of order $n$ of hypersurfaces: A characterization of -torsion freeness

 The converse of this lemma is immediate, because $M$ is projective if and only if $\Ext_S^1(M,N)=\0$ for every $S$-module $N$. \end{proof}

 The next corollary follows the line of the proof of \cite[Proposition 5.2]{L}.
-The crucial additions are proposition \ref{crit reg} and the recent fact that $\Omk$ has projective dimension less or equal than 1.
+The crucial additions are proposition \ref{crit reg} and the fact that $\Omk$ has projective dimension less or equal than 1.

 \begin{cor} With the established notation, \end{cor} \begin{proof} Let $\p\in\Sp(R)$ be such that $R_{\p}$ is regular.
 Then $\Omega^1_{R_{\p}/\K}$ is a free $R_{\p}$-module and so the same is true for $\Omega^{(n)}_{R_{\p}/\K}$.
-Since the $\Ext$ functor commutes with localization as well as the module of differentials of high order (\cite[Theorem II-9]{N}), lemma \ref{ext1 free} implies
+Since the module of differentials of high order commutes with localization (\cite[Theorem II-9]{N}), lemma \ref{ext1 free} implies

 This shows that $\Supp(\Ext^1_{R}(\Omk,R))\subset\Sing(R)$.